Russian Greek Catholic Church: Background

 According to Fr.
-Christopher Lawrence Zugger, the conversion of Kievan Rus in 988 at the orders of St. Vladimir the Great was an entry into a still unified Christendom.
+Christopher Lawrence Zugger, the conversion of Kievan Rus in 988 at the orders of the Grand Prince of Kiev St. Vladimir the Great was an entry into a still unified Christendom.
 It was only over the centuries following the Great Schism in 1054 that anti-Papal and anti-Catholic beliefs grew as a result of the Church in Rus strengthening its alliance with the Ecumenical Patriarchate of Constantinople.
 In 1441, however, Grand Prince Vasily II of Moscow embraced Caesaropapism by ordering the imprisonment of Isidore of Kiev, the Metropolitan of Kiev and all Rus', for attempting to implement the reunion decrees of the Council of Florence, and his replacement by Metropolitan Jonah.
 It was only then that the Church in Rus' became definitively schismatic and non-Catholic.
 The schism was further cemented in 1588, when the Metropolitan See of Moscow was raised to a patriarchate by the Ecumenical Patriarch.
 By this time, the separation had become so complete that both churches accused each other of being heretics.

+Out of all Eastern Orthodox Churches, what Max Weber was later to dub Caesaropapism reached its greatest extreme in the Tsardom of Russia, beginning when Ivan IV the Terrible assumed the title Czar in 1547 and gutted the independence of the Russian Orthodox Church from control by the State.

+During a speech at the St. Procopius Unionistic Congress in 1959, Fr.
+John Dvornik explained, "...the attitude of all Orthodox Churches toward the State, especially the Russian Church is dictated by a very old tradition which has its roots in early Christian political philosophy... the Christian Emperor was regarded as the representative of God in the Christian commonwealth, whose duty was to watch not only over the material, but also the spiritual welfare of his Christian subjects.
+Because of that, his interference in Church affairs was regarded as his duty."
+This is not so say, however, that State control over the Russian Orthodox Church was always accepted without criticism or opposition.